2017 Goetemann Artists in Residency

 · Closing talk Wednesday June 14, 2017 7:00 PM

-The GAR program for 2017 launches with Stevens Brosnihan, chosen as this year’s Gloucester Invitational Artist.
+GAR for 2017 launched with Stevens Brosnihan, chosen as this year’s Gloucester Invitational Artist.
 Brosnihan, a Gloucester resident, shares the following about his artistic practice, “Life on our urban farm is a tangle of processes and outcomes, accidents and events, projects, festering mounds, islands of chaos, moments of ecstatic beauty and tireless tedium.
 Within this domestic framework and within my community, I create art, write, debate, ponder and collaborate.
 Some works punctuate ideas; others diffuse into the patterns of daily doings.
 Projects are sometimes fleeting or ongoing eventualities.
 The dust seldom settles and when it does we use it to write our stories.”

 Nathan Thomas Wilson 2017